Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Main Work

-As mentioned above, the method COMPLETER in \cite{lin2021completer} is specifically designed for bi-view datasets, and when facing more views ($>2$), the authors do not provide corresponding strategies.
-Admittedly, it is possible to adapt COMPLETER to the situation of more than two views, but this is beyond the scope of this paper.
-Thanks to the flexibility of our proposed framework, we here implement it for the situation of more than two views directly on the basis of MFLVC \cite{xu2022multi} which is the current SOTA method for the datasets with more than two views.
-For clarity, we call such extended method MCMVC+, which actually can handle the datasets with any number of views.
-Different from MCMVC-M(I), the key of MCMVC+ is to adapt the contrast facet loss and view-label facet loss to three or more views, which details in the following parts.
+To further verify the conclusions obtained above, we also conduct experiments on Caltech-5V detailed in Subsection 4.1, which owns 5 views including WM, CENTRIST, LBP, GIST and HOG.
+When facing three or more views, the loss terms of the contrast facet (Eq.(4), Eq.(5) or Eq.(6)) and view-label facet (Eq.(3)) in Subsection 3.1.1 require some adjustments as they currently just suit bi-view data.

-{\bf The Accumulated Multi-view Contrast Loss}.
-Following \cite{xu2022multi}, the accumulated multi-view contrast loss is introduced at the contrast facet.
+\textbf{The contrast facet with more views ($\geq 3$)}.
+We here follow \cite{xu2022multi} and introduce the accumulated multi-view contrast loss.
 Specifically, for the instance-level contrast, a feature MLP is stacked on the embedding representation $\{\bm{z}^v\}^V_{v=1}$ to obtain the instance-level contrast features $\{\bm{H}^v\}^V_{v=1}$, where $\bm{h}^v_t\in \mathbb{R}^H$ and the feature MLP is one-layer linear MLP denoted by $F(\{\bm{z}^v\}^V_{v=1}; \bm{W}_H)$.
 Similar to \cite{xu2022multi}, we adopt NT-Xent loss \cite{chen2020simple}, a variant of InfoNCE loss, to realize the instance-level contrast:

-Then the accumulated multi-view instance-level contrastive loss can be formulated as:
+Then the accumulated multi-view instance-level contrastive loss can formulated as:

 For the cluster-level contrast, a cluster MLP, i.e., $F(\{\bm{z}^v\}^V_{v=1}; \bm{W}_Q)$, is stacked on the embedding representation $\{\bm{z}^v\}^V_{v=1}$, whose last layer is set to the Softmax operation to output the probability, e.g., $q_{ij}^v$ denotes the probability that the $i$-th sample belongs to the $j$-th cluster in the $v$-th view.
 Thus we can obtain the cluster assignments of samples for all views $\{\bm{Q}^v\in \mathbb{R}^{m\times K}\}_{v=1}^V$.
 Similar to the instance-level contrast, the cluster-level contrast can be formulated as